WakiMak/trentent.github.io-forked/_posts/2014-08-27-citrix-desktop-director-the-system-is-currently-unavailable-please-try-again-or-contact-your-administrator.md

 </div>

 <div>
-  <pre class="lang:default decode:true ">"15:13:37.2515 : [t:5, s:unknown] TimeoutException caught: This request operation sent to net.tcp://wsctxzdc303.healthy.bewell.ca:2513/Citrix/XenAppCommands did not receive a reply within the configured timeout (00:00:10). Â The time allotted to this operation may have been a portion of a longer timeout. Â This may be because the service is still processing the operation or because the service was unable to send a reply message. Â Please consider increasing the operation timeout (by casting the channel/proxy to IContextChannel and setting the OperationTimeout property) and ensure that the service is able to connect to the client."</pre>
+  <pre class="lang:default decode:true ">"15:13:37.2515 : [t:5, s:unknown] TimeoutException caught: This request operation sent to net.tcp://wsctxzdc303.healthy.bewell.ca:2513/Citrix/&Commands did not receive a reply within the configured timeout (00:00:10). Â The time allotted to this operation may have been a portion of a longer timeout. Â This may be because the service is still processing the operation or because the service was unable to send a reply message. Â Please consider increasing the operation timeout (by casting the channel/proxy to IContextChannel and setting the OperationTimeout property) and ensure that the service is able to connect to the client."</pre>

   <p>
-    So. Â It appears there is a timeout and the XenAppCommands is not completing in time. Â Is this because something was wrong with our ZDC? Â To test this I <a href="http://newdelhipowershellusergroup.blogspot.ca/2012/05/citrix-and-powershell-remoting.html">used Remote-XAPSSession</a> to test the command above in the log (Get-XAServer -OnlineOnly -ZoneName A,B,C). Â With <a href="http://newdelhipowershellusergroup.blogspot.ca/2012/05/citrix-and-powershell-remoting.html">powershell remoting I connected to the ZDC</a> 301 and 302 and ran the command and it completed within a second. Â I then tried it against 303 and 304 and the command completed in&#8230;. Â 17 seconds and 22 seconds. Â Far exceeding the 10 second timeout. Â Why was it taking so long? Â It turns out that the ZDC is forced to contact the database with that command as opposed to utilize the LHC (local host cache). Â Procmon shows lots of database communication and our two ZDC&#8217;s 303 and 304 are in Edmonton and the database resides in Calgary; communication round-trip makes those ZDC&#8217;s exceed 10 seconds.
+    So. Â It appears there is a timeout and the &Commands is not completing in time. Â Is this because something was wrong with our ZDC? Â To test this I <a href="http://newdelhipowershellusergroup.blogspot.ca/2012/05/citrix-and-powershell-remoting.html">used Remote-XAPSSession</a> to test the command above in the log (Get-XAServer -OnlineOnly -ZoneName A,B,C). Â With <a href="http://newdelhipowershellusergroup.blogspot.ca/2012/05/citrix-and-powershell-remoting.html">powershell remoting I connected to the ZDC</a> 301 and 302 and ran the command and it completed within a second. Â I then tried it against 303 and 304 and the command completed in.... Â 17 seconds and 22 seconds. Â Far exceeding the 10 second timeout. Â Why was it taking so long? Â It turns out that the ZDC is forced to contact the database with that command as opposed to utilize the LHC (local host cache). Â Procmon shows lots of database communication and our two ZDC's 303 and 304 are in Edmonton and the database resides in Calgary; communication round-trip makes those ZDC's exceed 10 seconds.
   </p>

   <p>
-    So&#8230; Â It turns out that Desktop Director should be pointed at a data collector that sits closest to the database. Â If it is too far away you may exceed this timeout and your users will be unable to login. Â Unforunately, I am unable to find a way to manipulate this timeout to increase it (even though that will cause poor performance, at least users can actually operate).
+    So... Â It turns out that Desktop Director should be pointed at a data collector that sits closest to the database. Â If it is too far away you may exceed this timeout and your users will be unable to login. Â Unforunately, I am unable to find a way to manipulate this timeout to increase it (even though that will cause poor performance, at least users can actually operate).
   </p>
 </div>